Playing Rules

 SLIDE TACKLING

-There is NO SLIDE TACKLING in IM rec soccer.
+There is NO SLIDE TACKLING in IM soccer.
 This rule applies to all players anywhere on the field.

 (Definitions) A slide occurs when a player leaves their feet and leads with their feet to play the ball anywhere on the field and contact is NOT made with an opponent.
 A slide tackle occurs when a player leaves their feet and leads with their feet to play the ball while the ball is in the possession of an opposing player.
 Contact is required.
 An attempt to slide tackle (ex: player hurdling/avoiding a slide tackle) will also be considered a slide tackle.